universalbit-dev/HArmadillium/vip.md

    - Configuring upstreams for all 4 nodes can make the setup more complex and harder to manage, especially when changes or updates are needed.

 3. **Redundancy**:
-   - If all nodes are configured in the upstream block, and the service is active only on one node at a time (as is common in HA setups), the other nodes might not serve any traffic unless explicitly required.
+   - If all nodes are configured in the upstream block, and the service is active only on one node at a time (as is common in HA setups), the other nodes might not serve any traffic unless explicitly synchronized.

 ---